dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/cpp-user-guide.md

         CLabelRecognizer::FreeResults(&pDLRResults);
     ```

-You can find the similar complete source code for this application in `dlr-c_cpp-{version number}\DynamsoftLabelRecognizer\Samples\HelloWorldCpp`.
+You can find the similar complete source code for this application in `[INSTALLATION FOLDER]\Samples\HelloWorldCpp`.

 ### Build and run the project

 #### For windows

 1. Build the application through Visual Studio and copy the related DLL files and character models directory to the same folder as the EXE file.
 The DLL files and character models directory can be found in `[INSTALLATION FOLDER]\Lib\Windows\[platforms]`.
+    >Note: Select the corresponding folder (x86 or x64) based on your project's platform setting.

 2. Run the program `DLRCppSample.exe`.
 The executable files can be downloaded [here]().